SiiMeR/realtime-rendering-implementations/README.md

 # Real-time Rendering
 A repository containing various implementations of the concepts described in the book "Real-Time Rendering: 4th Edition".
-Done using C++ and OpenGL.
+Implemented using the Unity game engine.